Cratecode/rust/sections/01_rust_projects/030_chat_app_backend/README.md

 section will cover how to set up and use axum, and you can find more information about it (or other frameworks) by looking at their documentation.

-First, to install axum, run `cargo add axum` in your console.
+First, to install axum, run `cargo add axum --features ws` in your console (the `ws` is to enable axum's WebSocket support).
 This will add it to your `Cargo.toml` and let you use it in your code.
 You also need to install tokio, which is an async runtime for Rust.
 We won't go too far into async/await in this lesson, but we will briefly touch on it and it is required for axum to function.
-You can install tokio with this command:
-`cargo add tokio --features full` (the `full` here gives you access to the full functionality of tokio).
+You can install tokio with this command: `cargo add tokio --features full` (the `full` here gives you access to the full functionality of tokio).
 Finally, we'll need some features from the tower_http library — in particular, it can help us serve files in the `public` directory.
 Install it with `cargo add tower_http --features fs` (the `fs` here enables filesystem-related features that we need).

 With all these dependencies, now's a good time to mention that you can run `cargo check` in the console to check for errors, instead of using `cargo run`